ray-project/deltacat/README.md

 ### Multi-Table Transactions

 DeltaCAT transactions can span multiple tables and namespaces.
-Since all operations within a transaction either succeed or fail together, this makes it easier to keep related datasets consistent across your entire catalog.
+Since all operations within a transaction either succeed or fail together, this simplifies keeping related datasets in sync across your entire catalog.

-Consider our previous example of organizing tables using namespaces.
-We had one table that kept track of customer orders, and another table that tracked the lifetime payments of each customer.
-If we successfully updated one table but not the other, then we'd be left with an accounting discrepancy.
-We can resolve this using multi-table transactions:
+Consider the previous example that organized tables with namespaces.
+One table tracked customer orders, and another table tracked the lifetime payments of each customer.
+If one table was updated but not the other, then it would result in an accounting discrepancy.
+This edge case can be eliminated by using multi-table transactions:

 ```python
 import deltacat as dc